awkale/user-story-best-practice/README.md

   > “Stories are deliberately not fleshed out in detail until they are ready to be developed, you only need enough understanding to allow prioritization with other stories.” - Kent Beck

-* Version (theme) vs Epic vs user story vs task
-  * A version is a set of features and fixes released together as a single update to your product.
-Assigning issues to versions helps you plan the order in which new features (stories) for your product will be released to your customers.
-  * An epic captures a large body of work.
-It is essentially a large user story that can be broken down into a number of smaller stories.
-It may take several sprints to complete an epic.
-  * In JIRA Agile, a story is represented as an issue, and individual tasks within the story are represented as sub-tasks.
-  * A sub-task issue is typically one of many tasks that make up a story (or parent issue).
 * User story dos and don’ts
   * INVEST
     * I – Independent